celisun/Robot_control_using_multinode_ROS/README.md

 ## ROS Console Controller
 This is a practice to write multiple nodes communicating using the three major ROS functions: topic, action and service.
-The nodes defined as 'nlp_server', 'console_reader' and 'motor_action_server' in this task, are collaborating through the Main node in reading the human user's inputs and manipulating the turtlebot accordinly.
+The nodes defined as 'nlp_server', 'console_reader' and 'motor_action_server' in this task, are collaborating through the main in reading the human user's inputs and manipulating the turtlebot accordinly.

-- **'Main'**: the main coordinator, listens to console reader for user input, can invoke NLP service for input processing, and can send goals to action server for turtlebot mission
+- **'main'**: the main coordinator, listens to console reader for user input, can invoke NLP service for input processing, and can send goals to action server for turtlebot mission
 - **'console_reader'**: read inputs from the user and publish through message to the Main node
 - **'nlp_server'**: a simple NLP service node to take a string as input when invoked by the Main, e.g. "turn 361" and return an float e.g. "-1"
 - **'motor_action_server'**: publish action mission to turtlebot about motor action to take, e.g. spin -90 degrees, and print out the feedback during the mission, such as the time consumed and angles left